 I have a lot I want to pursue this year.
-I wanted to begin filming and posting fishing videos for the first time this year, something with a offer a unique angle to the angling community.
+I wanted to begin filming and posting fishing videos for the first time this year, something offering a unique angle to the angling community.
 I’ve really been looking forward to this – a change of pace and something innovative to introduce.
 I’ve been very much looking forward to finding each of the thirty varieties of edible mushroom I pursue in their respective seasons.
 I’ve been looking forward to the spring walleye season, a time to pursue a fish whose movements between local streams and rivers has become very familiar to me over the last few years.

 I want to wander away into wild places with all the same curiosity with which I pursued such things at the age of ten.
 I want to learn relentlessly because there’s no end to that – no possibility of finding one day that I know it all.
 I want to learn from books, yes, but I wish for the wildest places to remain my most formative classrooms.
 I, like the rest of us, need the inculcation of wildness.
 I wrote a book about this once.